Venezuela electoral body probes both sides, baseball cap

 CARACAS Venezuela's election commission is investigating both sides in this year's bitterly contested presidential race over alleged campaign irregularities, a mere two months before voters head to the polls in the South American OPEC nation.

-President Hugo Chavez is squaring off against youthful opposition candidate Henrique Capriles in an October 7 vote that has become the controversial socialist leader's toughest political battle of his 14 years in power.
+President Hugo Chavez is squaring off against youthful opposition candidate Henrique Capriles in an October 7 vote that has turned into the controversial socialist leader's toughest political battle of his 14 years in power.

 With both camps levelling accusations of foul play, all eyes are on the National Electoral Council, which said late on Thursday it was investigating state TV channel VTV, government-run newspaper Correo del Orinoco, and the opposition campaign.